jack-eddy-symposium/exoplanetary-impact/README.md

 This is a .nc (netCDF file) for CAM/WACCM, for example.

 ## To do list (community input required)
+- Add in protoplanetary disk models
 - Add in stellar wind models
-- Add different climate model wavelength grids (only WACCM, ROCKE-3D, custom grids - and possibly Atmos - so far)
+- Add different climate model wavelength grids (only WACCM and custom grids so far)
 - These wavelength grids are not known to us (we could not find them)
 - Add in different ways to save the data (e.g. files such as .csv, .txt etc.) to be compatable with different models